bryant1410/Angular/README.md

 3rd party libraries and shared components will have clashing module names, giving unexpected results.

-###Scoping components
+###Prefixing
-All components (directives, controllers, services etc.) should be prefixed with an identifier that is relevant to their scope.
-E.g.
+All components (directives, controllers, services) must be prefixed with an identifier that is relevant to their scope:

-'dashboard.' for an app called "dashboard".
+- if shared across all applications use a company prefix: 'wiz' for Grumpy Wizards for example.
+- if exclusive to an application use an application prefix: 'todo' if Grumpy Wizards built a todo list app for example.
+- *controllers do not need to be prefixed*

+###Postfixing
+The following component types should be postfixed as per the examples below:

+- Controllers: MarkdownCtrl
+- Services: wizMarkdownSvc
+- Filters: wizMarkdownFltr
+- Directives: do not require postfixing wizMarkdown > becomes `wiz-markdown` in markup.

+###Capitalisation
+Controllers are considered classes and as such they should have a leading capital letter: MarkdownCtrl, all other components should start with lower case e.g. wizMarkdown.

+###Modules
+Module namespacing format should following this pattern:

+    <application>.<[api,component,feature,service]>.<name>

+Examples:
+- wiz.service.addNumbers
+- todo.component.markdown
+- reader.todo.api.email
+- users.feature.about

 ###Element list and patterns to follow
 To aid readability in the solution the type of component should be